-After 30 years of manufactured consent built on four solid pillars – Unity, loyalty, Obedience, and Discipline (towards Banda), Malawi was ready to move on without the Old Lion.
-On the streets, yellow party colours had replaced Banda’s now somber colours of black, red, and green.
-30-year-old bottled expressions were ready to explode — just months earlier, the margnalised had carpe-diemed by breaking into a chain of stores owned by Banda for such luxuries like soft drinks and bagged rice.
+After 30 years of manufactured consent built on four solid pillars – “Unity, Loyalty, Obedience, and Discipline” (towards Banda) — Malawi was ready to move on without the Old Lion.
+On the streets, yellow party colors had replaced Banda’s somber colors of black, red, and green.
+Thirty-year-old bottled expressions were ready to explode: just months earlier, the marginalized had carpe-diemed by breaking into a chain of stores owned by Banda for such luxuries like soft drinks and bagged rice.

-Future key members of the Bantu Khamuladzi (Bantu Comrades), Wandumi and Zimbiri, first met at a boarding school.
+Around this time, future key members of the Bantu Khamuladzi (Bantu Comrades), Wandumi and Zimbiri, first met at a boarding school.
 The Khamuladzi, like most of the rappers then, began by mimicking songs heard from imported tapes.
 Ebonic accents were mastered and rap albums memorized, much to the admiration of some.
 But that parroting soon gave way to actual rhyme writing as they strove to outdo each other in what are still called battles.

-Their first album, Roots and Revolution, came out in 2001, inspired by such acts like Dead Prez.
+Their first album, “Roots and Revolution,” came out in 2001, inspired by groups like Dead Prez.
 By then, they were an assortment of rappers and hangers on.
 The first single featured the late Stonard Lungu, Malawi’s own Bob Dylan, in a song originally composed by Malawi’s guitar maestro, late Daniel Kachamba, long connected with Gerhard Kubic, the foremost African music scholar.
 In a country without a formal music industry and without distributors, the album was sold almost on a record/per/demand method.
 It was rap rebel music that became an instant classic amongst their underground fans.

-Around 2008 their fast decline was in motion.
+Around 2008 their decline was in motion.
 Chief amongst the causal factors was their refusal to incorporate business minded people in their ventures.
 Profits were not reinvested, orders were delivered late, quality was compromised, and more time was spent in recording studios on solo projects.

 Still, the machine they had almost invented is still in motion.
 While it lacks density (none of its participators has sought to really take time and study ways of the ancestors and marry them with modernity), it has managed to turn itself into a serious business.
 Today, Malawians refer to just about any African-inspired clothing as Khalidwe and modern hip hop and dance hall music in now sung in ChiChewa, Malawi’s main official language.